datocms/old-website/src/docs/03_content-delivery-api/08_filtering.md

 }
 ```

-If you specify multiple conditions, they will be combined in a logical AND expression:
+If you specify multiple conditions, they will be combined as if it was a logical _AND_ expression:

 ```graphql
 query {